kkouhkil/kkouhkil.github.io/README.md

 </blockquote>
 </details>

-## Robotics Application - Warehouse Automation Case Study
+## Robotic Application - Warehouse Automation Case Study
 ## Goal
 Robot control software that can constrain the working environment of the robots which can guarantee safety when it comes to proximate- or remote Physical Human-Robot-Interaction (HRI).